This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Darwin has a number of excellent museums and historical sites well worth visiting.
-Each showcases Darwin’s history and the impact history has had on our lifestyle in the Top End.
+Each showcases a part of Darwin’s history and the impact on the Top End.

 - Darwin Museum & Art Gallery: Home to a large range of important historical exhibits, Darwin’s Art Gallery and Maritime Museum are co-located at the Museum.
 The museum contains an interesting collection of cultural, historical and wildlife exhibits.